atick-faisal/label-studio/docs/source/guide/upgrade_enterprise.md

 ---
-title: Upgrade Label Studio Enterprise
+title: Upgrade Annotation Hub Enterprise
-short: Upgrade Label Studio
+short: Upgrade Annotation Hub
 tier: enterprise
 type: guide
 order: 0
 order_enterprise: 75
-meta_title: Upgrade Label Studio Enterprise
+meta_title: Upgrade Annotation Hub Enterprise
-meta_description: Steps you should take when upgrading Label Studio Enterprise.
+meta_description: Steps you should take when upgrading Annotation Hub Enterprise.
 section: "Install & Setup"
 parent: "install"
 parent_enterprise: "install_enterprise"
 date: 2023-09-27 10:57:03
 ---

-If you are using Label Studio Enterprise Cloud, all upgrades and updates are automatically deployed.
+If you are using Annotation Hub Enterprise Cloud, all upgrades and updates are automatically deployed.

-If you are using the on-premises version of Label Studio, you will need to take additional steps.
+If you are using the on-premises version of Annotation Hub, you will need to take additional steps.

 ## Upgrade process overview